Affiliate links on Android Authority may earn us a commission. Learn more.

 Fitness and health tracking: Saving grace

 There are 15 GPS-enabled workout tracking modes available, including running, cycling, swimming, climbing, and more.
-Using these modes, the watch will give you route details, pace, duration, calories burned, heart rate zones, cadence, and altitude details.
+The watch will give you route details, pace, duration, calories burned, heart rate zones, cadence, and altitude details using these modes.

-Huawei also boasts 85 other workout modes for the GT 2e, and a lot of them are fun exercises you don’t see supported on other watches: belly dancing, parkour, skateboarding, and other “general” activities.
-For these types of activities, the GT 2e will keep track of your total duration, heart rate, and calories burned.
+HUAWEI also boasts 85 other workout modes for the GT 2e.
+Many of them are fun exercises you don’t see supported on other watches: belly dancing, parkour, skateboarding, and other “general” activities.
+The GT 2e will keep track of your total duration, heart rate, and calories burned for these activities.
 The GPS isn’t running for these activities, though.

-The GT 2e will also support automatic activity recognition for six workouts: indoor/outdoor running, indoor/outdoor walking, elliptical, and rowing.
-These won’t be added to the watch until a software update arrives in mid-May, so we weren’t able to test this feature.
+The GT 2e also supports automatic activity recognition for six workouts: indoor/outdoor running, indoor/outdoor walking, elliptical, and rowing.

 The optical heart rate sensor proved to be decent throughout my testing.
 The screenshots below show a 4.14-mile HIIT run with the GT 2e, Forerunner 245, and Wahoo Tickr X chest strap.
 (If you’re wondering why the overall running times are off between screenshots, it’s because the GT 2e must not have registered my “resume” tap after a quick pause from the 11-13-minute mark.)
 Overall, the GT 2e’s results were impressive in many areas, though lacking in others.

-However, the Garmin and Huawei were both much closer to the mark at the high point of the workout.
+However, the Garmin and HUAWEI were closer to the mark at the high point of the workout.
 As I sprinted (well, tried to sprint) up a steep hill, the Tickr X recorded 173bpm, the Forerunner recorded 166bpm, and the GT 2e recorded 164bpm.
 That’s more like it.

-The Huawei Watch GT 2e’s heart rate sensor is about on par with my Forerunner 245’s heart rate sensor in terms of overall trends throughout the workout.
-No wrist-based solution is going to be perfect — for that you need a chest strap — but I think the sensor Huawei delivered here is solid.
+The HUAWEI Watch GT 2e’s heart rate sensor is about on par with my Forerunner 245’s heart rate sensor in terms of overall trends throughout the workout.
+No wrist-based solution will be perfect — for that you need a chest strap — but I think the sensor HUAWEI delivered here is solid.

 I’d also like to bring up a huge pet peeve when it comes to other fitness companies.
 Some companies spend so much time developing their apps, only to fall short on data analysis.
 If I’m scrolling through my health stats, I want to see my heart rate data in a big landscape graph, not in some tiny portrait-only graph that doesn’t give you any details (looking at you, Google Fit).
-In the Huawei Health app, it’s super easy to see all of your health stats clearly and concisely.
+In the HUAWEI Health app, it’s super easy to clearly and concisely see all of your health stats.
 Good stuff.

 When you’re done with an exercise, the Watch GT 2e provides decent training features.
 You can see your training effect (aerobic+anaerobic), training load, suggested recovery time, and workout status on your wrist.
-Huawei is using algorithms from Firstbeat — the same company that handles Garmin and Suunto devices — which is why many of the same training pages show up on all of these devices.
+HUAWEI uses algorithms from Firstbeat — the same company that handles Garmin and Suunto devices — which is why many of the same training pages show up on all of these devices.